 The person at the center of this case

-Justice for John Doe - unidentified white male, age 50-75 — the trail went cold in 1989, but the truth hasn't.
+Justice for Unidentified white male, age 50-75 — the trail went cold in 1989, but the truth hasn't.

 Start here

-On June 22, 1989, an unidentified white male aged 50-75 was found floating in the Sacramento River, believed dead for only a few hours.
-The remains showed distinctive medical markers including a prosthetic right eye, surgical scars, and evidence of multiple chronic conditions that may have been known to family or medical providers.
-Despite fingerprint records being available, the victim's identity remains unknown nearly four decades later, and investigators seek anyone who may recognize these medical details or recall a missing person matching this description.
+On June 22, 1989, an unidentified white male aged 50-75 was found floating in the Sacramento River, believed deceased for only a few hours.
+The victim had distinctive medical history including a prosthetic right eye, surgical removal of his left kidney, a 10-inch abdominal scar, and multiple chronic conditions including coronary artery disease and emphysema.
+Fingerprints are available and investigators seek to identify this man and determine the circumstances of his death.

 Try asking